 The maximum number of visitors/participants that a site/event can satisfy at one time.

-perceptual carrying capacity (the maximum number before a specific group of visitors considers the level of impact, such as noise, to be excessive).
+the maximum number of visitors a place can satisfy before specific group of visitors considers the level of impact, such as noise, to be excessive).

 the concept of carrying capacity